In financial accounting, the primary purpose of the income statem... | Study Prep in Pearson+

 1

 Step 1: Understand the purpose of the income statement in financial accounting.
-The income statement summarizes a company's financial performance over a specific period, typically a month, quarter, or year.
+The income statement summarizes a company's financial performance over a specific period, focusing on revenues and expenses.

-Step 2: Identify the key components of the income statement, which are revenues and expenses.
-Revenues represent the inflows from business activities, while expenses represent the outflows or costs incurred to generate those revenues.
+Step 2: Recognize that the income statement reports the company's revenues (inflows from operations) and expenses (outflows or costs incurred) during the period.

-Step 3: Recognize that the income statement calculates net income or net loss by subtracting total expenses from total revenues.
-This net figure indicates whether the company made a profit or incurred a loss during the period.
+Step 3: Know that the difference between total revenues and total expenses results in either net income (profit) or net loss (deficit) for the period.

-Step 4: Differentiate the income statement from other financial statements: the statement of stockholders' equity shows changes in equity accounts, the statement of cash flows explains cash inflows and outflows, and the balance sheet reports assets, liabilities, and equity at a point in time.
+Step 4: Differentiate the income statement from other financial statements: the balance sheet shows assets, liabilities, and equity at a point in time; the statement of cash flows shows cash inflows and outflows; and the statement of stockholders' equity shows changes in equity accounts.

-Step 5: Conclude that the primary purpose of the income statement is to report a company’s revenues and expenses for a period to determine net income or net loss.
+Step 5: Conclude that the primary purpose of the income statement is to provide information about the company's profitability by reporting revenues and expenses, leading to net income or net loss for the period.

 Watch next